Eltham: Early development

 Eltham lies on a high, sandy plateau which gave it a strategic significance.
 That, and the fact of its position close to the main route to the English Channel ports in Kent, led to the creation of the moated medieval Eltham Palace, still its most notable landmark.
 Daniel Lysons described its origins.

-The nearby manor of Well Hall was home to Sir John Pulteney, four times Lord Mayor of the City of London, and later to wealthy Catholic William Roper and his wife Margaret (daughter of Sir Thomas More, known to Catholics as Saint Thomas More, Chancellor to King Henry VIII).
+The nearby manor of Well Hall was home to Sir John Pulteney, four times Lord Mayor of London, and later to wealthy Catholic William Roper and his wife Margaret (daughter of Sir Thomas More, known to Catholics as Saint Thomas More, Chancellor to King Henry VIII).
 In 1733 Sir Gregory Page bought this estate for £19,000 and demolished Roper House, building Page House – later known as Well Hall House – on the site.
 Until its demolition in 1931, Well Hall House variously served as a home to watchmaker John Arnold, and later to socialist Hubert Bland and author Edith Nesbit.

 Also of note is Avery Hill Park and its former mansion, accessed from Bexley Road and at various points along the three miles (5 km) of other streets that surround the park.
 Avery Hill was the home of Colonel North, who made his fortune working in the Chilean nitrate industry.
 A hothouse is still open to the public and contains temperate and tropical plants.
 There are also remnants of the formal gardens in the public park.
-Today the mansion is part of the University of Greenwich, which has been a significant presence on two sites in the area.
+The mansion was part of the University of Greenwich, which had a significant presence on two sites in the area.
 However, in 2014 the university announced its intentions to withdraw from the site and has now done so.